Root of unity quantum cluster algebras and discriminants

 We will use the following notation throughout the paper.
 For a pair of integers $j \leq k$, denote $[j,k] := \{j, j+1, \ldots, k\}$.
 For a pair of positive integers $m, n$, denote $0_{m \times n}$ the zero matrix of size $m \times n$.

-{\bf{Acknowledgements.}} We are grateful to Greg Muller for helpful correspondences and for communicating the proof of \leref{Laurent-monomial} to us.
-We are also grateful to Shengnan Huang and Yoshiyuki Kimura for their very helpful comments on the first version of the paper. \sectionnew{Preliminaries on classical and quantum cluster algebras} \lb{cluster-background} In this section we gather background material on cluster algebras of geometric type and quantum cluster algebras which will be used in the rest of the paper.
+{\bf{Acknowledgements.}} We are grateful to Greg Muller for helpful correspondences and for communicating the proof of \leref{Laurent-monomial} to us, and to Shengnan Huang and Yoshiyuki Kimura for their very helpful comments on the first version of the paper.
+We are also grateful to the anonymous referee for many remarks and suggestions which helped us to improve the exposition. \sectionnew{Preliminaries on classical and quantum cluster algebras} \lb{cluster-background} In this section we gather background material on cluster algebras of geometric type and quantum cluster algebras which will be used in the rest of the paper.